1. Risk Management Education for Maine Aquaculture Producers Through Strategic Business Planning

 Award Amount: $46,027

-Farm Communication Coaching utilizes an evidence-based curriculum to assist farmers in a process to increase communication skills to mitigate human risk.
-There are two methods to program delivery:
+Farm Communication Coaching utilized an evidence-based curriculum to assist farmers in a process to increase communication skills to mitigate human risk.
+Expanding on the 2018 pilot project, risk areas of production, marketing, financial, and legal were addressed through the entry point of human risk and the application of skills to enhance farm communication.

 6. Reducing Risk in Fruit and Veg Production through Improved On-Boarding of New Farm Employees